Arturo Frondizi: Antarctic Treaty

-The treaty was finally signed on December 1, 1959, and was maintained in accordance with the demands of Argentina that activities of a military nature had to be outlawed.
+The treaty was finally signed on December 1, 1959, and was maintained in accordance with the demands of Argentina that activities of a military nature be outlawed.
 The Antarctic Treaty entered into force on June 23, 1961.
 The pact had some success since the area remained free of conflict.
-The council also succeeded in internationalizing and demilitarizing the Antarctic continent, where nuclear testing and storing radioactive waste were banned.
-During the Cold War these activities were carried out with great intensity by the belligerent powers.
-It was ensured that the region is used for peaceful purposes, including mainly joint exploration and scientific research.
+The council also succeeded in internationalizing and demilitarizing the Antarctic continent, where nuclear testing and storing radioactive waste were banned and joint exploration and scientific research were permitted.
 The signatory countries obtained free access to the entire region with reciprocal rights to inspect their facilities.

 In his speech on May 1, 1960, Frondizi dedicated a paragraph to the Conference on Antarctica, stating that Argentina had been able to include in the treaty its opposition to the internationalization of the area.
 The principles of freedom and scientific cooperation had also been included in the treaty.

 After signing the treaty, Frondizi visited Antarctica.
-On March 6, 1961 he embarked, along with his entourage, in the Aguirre Bay to go to the Decepción base (Decepción Island).
+On March 6, 1961, he embarked, along with his entourage, in the Aguirre Bay to go to the Decepción base on (Decepción Island).
 The outward journey was somewhat uncomfortable, as they had to endure severe storms at the crossing of Drake Pass.
 On March 8 in the afternoon, they anchored in Bahía 1º de Mayo, and then with the icebreaker General San Martín the first tributes were paid to the authorities who disembarked, being transferred by helicopters and boats to the detachment where the honors were repeated.
 The military vicar Donamin held a mass, and from there Frondizi gave a speech to the country and greeted the members of the National Navy, researchers, scientists and technicians.